MM-PCQA: Multi-Modal Learning for No-reference Point Cloud Quality Assessment: Experiments

 \subsection{Number of 2D Projections and 3D sub-models}

 We try to investigate the contributions of the point cloud and image branch by varying the number of the 3D sub-models and input 2D projections.
-The performance results are exhibited in Table \ref{tab:ablation_patch} and Table \ref{tab:ablation_2d} .
-We can see that employing 6 sub-models and 4 projections yields the best performance for the point cloud and image branch respectively.
+The performance results are exhibited in Table \ref{tab:ablation_patch}.
+We can see that employing 6 sub-models and 4 projections yields the best performance on major aspects for the point cloud and image branch respectively.
 With the number increasing, the features extracted from sub-models and projections may get redundant, thus resulting in the performance drop.